 NOTE: PDF documents must contain text to be submitted.
 PDF files containing only images of text will be rejected during the upload attempt.

-- Turnitin is now integrated with Moodle.
+- Turnitin is now integrated with Moodle and Canvas.

 Suggested Syllabus Policy